Struggling with composition? Download the free Photography Composition Cheatsheet →

 Yes, this is a booming market.
 Influencers often hire personal photographers to take pictures of their collections and themselves.

+Most influencers that use photography services are beauty influencers and urban influencers.
 Just note that working with influencers is good for practice and networking, but it might not make you popular.

-4. Beauty Influencers
+4. Beauty influencers

 Beauty influencers are more likely to require portraits.
 If you are interested in portrait photography, this might be your job.

+Beauty influencers often have specific styles that you will have to emulate in their photos.
 This can be cutesy, sexy, or elegant.
 Other than that, some products that they might endorse include dresses and cosmetics, so you will need to be able to photograph those, too.

 Indie singers, rebel personalities, and indie rappers are people who aren’t normally associated with being in front of the camera.
 Still, for promotional purposes, they need to market themselves within their niches.